loyola-chicago-english/graduate-handbook/handbook.md

 ### Clayes Essay Awards

 Each year the Department sponsors a competition among graduate students for the Stanley Clayes Memorial Award.
-Cash prizes are awarded to outstanding essays written for a graduate class (excluding ENGL 501 and ENGL 502) the preceding academic year.
+Cash prizes are awarded to essays written for 400-level graduate seminars in the preceding academic year.
-The Call for Papers comes out at the beginning of fall term, the deadline for submissions is in September, and the Clayes presentations and reception is held in November.
+The call for papers comes out at the beginning of fall term.
-You are strongly encouraged to discuss your submission with the professor for whom you wrote the paper.
+For details see the [Stanley Clayes Essay Competition Submission Guidelines].

 ### Gravett-Tuma Book Award